What Is Accreditation and Why Is It Important?

-Accreditation has two fundamental purposes: to ensure the quality and to assist in the improvement of an institution or program.
+Accreditation has two fundamental purposes: to ensure the quality of and to assist in the improvement of an institution or program.

 Accreditation assures students and prospective employers that a degree program has met stringent field and quality standards.